jrnl-org/jrnl/docs/advanced.rst

 will both use ``~/work.txt``, while ``jrnl -n 3`` will display the last three entries from ``~/journal.txt`` (and so does ``jrnl default -n 3``).

 You can also override the default options for each individual journal.
-If you ``.jrnl_conf`` looks like this:
+If you ``.jrnl_config`` looks like this:

 .. code-block:: javascript